View on phone

 - To a medium bowl, add the milk and vinegar, and mix.
 Set aside.
-You will see it starts to curdle, and by doing this we are creating vegan buttermilk.
+You will see it starts to curdle, and this is what creates vegan buttermilk.

 - Place a sieve over a large bowl, and sift all the dry ingredients through it.
 Mix together, and then create a shallow well in the middle.
 Preheat the oven to 350°F (180°C).

-- Returning to the medium bowl, add all the remaining wet ingredients.
-Mix together with the buttermilk.
+- Returning to the medium bowl containing the buttermilk, add all of the remaining wet ingredients.
+Mix thoroughly.

-- Add all the wet ingredients to the shallow well in dry ingredients and mix until everything is just combined, but make sure not to overmix.
+- Add all the wet ingredients to the shallow well in the dry ingredients and mix until everything is just combined, but be careful not to overmix.

 - Divide the cake batter between the two cake pans.
 Gently tap the pans on the counter a couple of times to level out the batter and to remove any air bubbles.
 Bake in the centre rack of the preheated oven for 35 minutes, or until a thin wooden skewer inserted into the centre comes out clean.

 - Meanwhile, make the frosting.
-To a large bowl, add the butter, sift in the cacao powder, and add the vanilla, and mix with an electric hand mixer to beat the butter until soft and fluffy, it should become slightly lighter in colour.
+To a large bowl, add the butter and use a electric hand mixer to beat the butter until soft and fluffy, it should become slightly lighter in colour.

 - Once your cakes are done baking, let them cool off for 10 minutes in the cake pan before transferring to a wire rack to let them cool off completely.
 Be patient with this, as a warm cake will cause the frosting to melt when applied.
 If desired, the cakes can be levelled out with a serrated knife to create a flat surface for stacking the cakes on top of each other.

 - Spread a layer of frosting on top of the first cake.
 Place the second cake on top upside down and frost the top and sides with the leftover frosting.